vynious/optimise-throughput/readme.md

 ## Introduction

 This document presents a review and modification of the client code to maximize throughput while adhering to server-imposed rate limits.
 It outlines the issues identified in the existing implementation, the design choices made to address them, and the impact of these changes on performance.
-The focus is on refining the **rate limiter** and improving **queue management** to handle both bursty and constant-rate traffic efficiently.

 ## Benchmarking System

 ### Key Metrics Tracked

 1. **Total Successful Requests**
-   Tracks the total number of requests that were successfully processed.
-   - **Why Important**: A high success rate indicates stability and efficient operation under load.
+   - **Why:** Indicates system stability and efficiency under load.

 2. **Total Failed Requests**
-   Tracks the number of requests that failed due to timeouts or network issues.
-   - **Why Important**: Helps identify patterns of failures and ensures proper handling of retries and backpressure.
+   - **Why:** Identifies network or timeout issues to ensure retries and prevent bottlenecks.

 3. **Average Latency (ms)**
-   Measures the average response time for all successful requests.
-   - **Why Important**: Low latency ensures faster response times and a better user experience.
+   - **Why:** Ensures fast response times and improves user experience.

-4. **Throughput (Requests per Second, TPS)**
+4. **Throughput (TPS)**
-   Calculates how many requests are processed per second.
-   - **Why Important**: Critical for ensuring the system can handle high traffic without performance degradation.
+   - **Why:** Measures the system's capacity to handle high traffic without degradation.

 ---

 ### How the Benchmarking System Works

-- **Recording Successful Requests**:
-  Every successful request is logged, along with its **latency** in milliseconds, to measure the average response time.

-- **Recording Failed Requests**:
+- **Recording Successful/Failed Requests:**
-  Requests that fail (e.g., due to timeouts) are tracked to monitor the system's stability and identify bottlenecks.
+  Logs successes with latencies and tracks failures to monitor stability.

-- **Calculating Average Latency**:
+- **Calculating Average Latency:**
-  The latencies of all successful requests are stored, and the average is computed to reflect the system's response time.
+  Computes the mean latency of all successful requests to assess performance.

-- **Calculating Throughput**:
+- **Calculating Throughput:**
-  Throughput is computed as the total number of successful requests divided by the elapsed time since the benchmarking started.
+  Measures successful requests per second from the start of the benchmark.

-- **Metrics Printing**:
+- **Metrics Printing:**
-  The system periodically prints all metrics (e.g., success/failure counts, throughput, and latency) to provide real-time feedback during execution.
+  Regularly prints key metrics for real-time feedback during execution.

 ## Enhancing the Rate Limiter